Alpine Wonderland: Switzerland 8 Day Itinerary

 All in all, it’s a year-round destination suitable for all types of travellers, which makes planning the adventure all the more enjoyable 🫶

-THINGS TO KNOW BEFORE YOU GO TO SWITZERLAND
+THINGS TO KNOW BEFORE VISITING SWITZERLAND💡

-CURRENCY AND EXPENSES
+💱 CURRENCY AND EXPENSES

 The currency in Switzerland is the Swiss Francs (CHF) and the exchange rate is approximately $1 USD = $0.9 CHF.

-In generl, Switzerland can be considered to be a relatively expensive destination to visit.
+In general, Switzerland can be considered to be a relatively expensive destination to visit.
 The country’s high standard of living, strong currency (Swiss Franc), and overall high cost of goods and services contribute to its reputation for being pricey.

 Although Switzerland might require careful budgeting, its breathtaking scenery and unique experiences make it all worthwhile!

-MOBILE DATA
+📱 MOBILE DATA

-When you arrive in Switzerland, you’ll probably want to get online.
-I recommend forgetting plastic sims and downloading an eSIM in advance, so you can get online as soon as you land and stay connected on your Switzerland trip.
-You can do this with Airalo, which is an incredible app, available in 200+ countries and regions.
+I personally use Airalo eSims, as this incredible app is available in 200+ countries and regions.
 It gives you a variety of data packages to choose from to make your travels as easy as possible.
-This is what I personally use on all of my travels.
+This is genuinely what I personally use on all of my travels – I have no idea how I travelled for so many years without using this app, it’s a life saver!

 DAY 1: ZURICH

-The first leg of this Switzerland itinerary begins in Zurich, which is an incredible city that somehow perfectly blends tradition, modernity, and natural beauty.
+The first leg of this Switzerland 8 day itinerary begins in Zurich, which is an incredible city that somehow perfectly blends tradition, modernity, and natural beauty.

-In terms of Zurich tourist attractions, one of the most amazing things you can do in the city is visiting Switzerland’s new chocolate museum – LINDT HOME OF CHOCOLATE!
 It’s got the biggest Lindt Chocolate Shop in the world, a HUGE chocolate fountain, and an amazing interactive chocolate tour (spoiler: there’s lots of free Lindt involved!)
 We literally spent hours here and even went to the Lindt cafe afterwards for more sweet treats…

 Other highlights of Zurich include exploring Altstadt (the Old Town), which has narrow winding streets, medieval buildings, and picturesque squares.